dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/propertypath-xaml-syntax.md

 ## Where PropertyPath Is Used

-<xref:System.Windows.PropertyPath> is a common object that is used in several [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] features.
+<xref:System.Windows.PropertyPath> is a common object that is used in several Windows Presentation Foundation (WPF) features.
 Despite using the common <xref:System.Windows.PropertyPath> to convey property path information, the usages for each feature area where <xref:System.Windows.PropertyPath> is used as a type vary.
 Therefore, it is more practical to document the syntaxes on a per-feature basis.

 Primarily, WPF uses <xref:System.Windows.PropertyPath> to describe object-model paths for traversing the properties of an object data source, and to describe the target path for targeted animations.